danieluhl/astro-blog/src/content/blog/2021/can-work-be-fun.md

 build good will, but it's carried me well through a few restaurant jobs and with keeping things tidy at home.

-Learning and growing can also be fun, this doensn't mean it's not work or that it's not your job.
+Learning and growing can also be fun, this doesn't mean it's not work or that it's not your job.